 SARS is caused by the SARS-associated coronavirus (SARS-CoV).
 It is one of the coronavirus family of viruses (the same family that can cause the common cold).
-It is believed the 2003 epidemic started when the virus spread from small mammals to people in China.
+An epidemic of SARS started in 2003 when the virus spread from small mammals to people in China.
 This outbreak quickly reached global proportions, but was contained in 2003.
 No new cases of SARS have been reported since 2004.

 When someone with SARS coughs or sneezes, infected droplets spray into the air.
 You can catch the SARS virus if you breathe in or touch these particles.
 The SARS virus may live on hands, tissues, and other surfaces for up to several hours in these droplets.
 The virus may be able to live for months or years when the temperature is below freezing.